Sneaky Heart Disease Symptoms That Women Often Ignore

 McDonnell says that a combination of biology—women’s reproductive cycles can affect study results—and clinical bias means that heart disease in women is under-researched, and therefore underdiagnosed and undertreated.
 “These sex-based inequities have been attributed to a lack of public and professional awareness of women’s coronary risk; knowledge gaps regarding symptom presentation; suboptimal screening and diagnostic approaches; and disparities in the application of evidence-based therapies.”

-Heart Disease Symptoms Often Go Unrecognized
+Heart Disease Symptoms in Women Often Go Unrecognized

 In 2014, a national survey in the Canadian Journal of Cardiology found that not only do women not believe they’re at risk (40 per cent were at high risk for cardiovascular disease, yet 78 per cent considered their risk to be low or moderate), but close to 50 per cent can’t identify the disease’s major symptoms.